The Parisi formula for mixed $p$-spin models: Proof

 for some continuous bounded function $F$ of the overlaps $(R_{l,l'})_{l,l'\leq r}$.
-Together with (\ref{partA2}) this shows that we can approximate $\Phi(\LL)$ arbitrarily well by a linear combination of $\e\la F(R)\ra$ for some continuous bounded functions $F$ of finitely many overlaps, which proves that $\Phi(\LL)$ is continuous with respect to the distribution $\LL$ of the overlap array $R$.
+Together with~(\ref{partA2}) this shows that we can approximate $\Phi(\LL)$ arbitrarily well by a linear combination of $\e\langle F(R)\rangle $ for some continuous bounded functions $F$ of finitely many overlaps, which proves that $\Phi(\LL)$ is continuous with respect to the distribution $\LL$ of the overlap array $R$. \end{pf*}

-\textbf{Identifying asymptotic Gibbs' measures using ultrametricity.} To show that the lower bound in (\ref{AS2}) matches Guerra's upper bound, it remains to identify the difference of (\ref{limAS1}) and (\ref{limAS2}) with the functional (\ref{Pk}).
-Since the asymptotic Gibbs measure $G$ satisfies the Ghirlanda-Guerra identities (\ref{GGgen}), the main result in \cite{PU} implies that the support of $G$ is ultrametric with probability one, that is,
+\textit{Identifying asymptotic Gibbs' measures using ultrametricity}.
+To show that the lower bound in (\ref{AS2}) matches Guerra's upper bound, it remains to identify the difference of (\ref{limAS1}) and (\ref {limAS2}) with the second and third terms of the functional~(\ref{Pk}).
+Since the asymptotic Gibbs measure $G$ satisfies the Ghirlanda--Guerra identities~(\ref{GGgen}), the main result in \cite{PU} implies that the support of $G$ is ultrametric with probability one, that is,

-Given $k\geq 1$, let us consider a function $\kappa(q)$ on $[0,1]$ such that
+Given $r\geq1$, let us consider a function $\kappa(q)$ on $[0,1]$ such that